SCKelemen/clix/README.md

 ### `clix.Command`

 A `Command` represents a CLI command.
-Commands can contain nested subcommands, flags, argument definitions, and execution hooks.
+Commands can contain nested children (groups or commands), flags, argument definitions, and execution hooks.

+A Command can be one of three types:
+- **Group**: has children but no Run handler (interior node, shows help when called)
+- **Leaf Command**: has a Run handler but no children (executable leaf node)
+- **Command with Children**: has both a Run handler and children (executes Run handler when called without args, or routes to child commands when a child name is provided)

 ```go
 type Command struct {